jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 [tmux][tmux] is a terminal multiplexer, letting you switch between several programs and sessions within one terminal.
 It has a bit of a learning curve, but I can't imagine life without it.
+If you're a backend or cloud engineer who does a lot of ssh'in into servers, then it is definitely worth installing.

-Install tmux by running
+Install tmux by running:

 ```bash
 brew install tmux
 ```

-Then install the [Tmux Plugin Manager][tpm] to manage installing plugins for you tmux setup:
+Then install the [Tmux Plugin Manager][tpm] to manage installing plugins for
+tmux:

 ```bash
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

-Plugins can now easily be added into the `~/.tmux.conf` file with the `set -g @plugin '...'` comand.
+Plugins can now easily be added into the `~/.tmux.conf` file with the `set -g @plugin '...'` command.
 To install the plugin, simply just save the file and run the `tmux prefix + I` to fetch and install the plugin.

 My [~/.tmux.conf][tmuxc] contains all the configurations and plugins I use.
-The plugins and confiugration are mostly based around the status bar and vim integration.
+The plugins and configuration are mostly based around the status bar and vim integration.

 ## IDE - Neovim